10 Best AI Agent Frameworks Compared (2026)

 - Best-in-class RAG and retrieval

-- LlamaParse for document processing
+- LlamaParse for complex document processing

 - Multiple agent types (ReAct, Function, CodeAct)